For this walk we will visit Stone Gate Mountain Camp, a private camping area in the mountains just north of Huairou City.

 The longer version continues up the valley road to take a look at the waterfalls: one called the Big Sister, the other the Little Sister.
 There should be pools of water below the waterfalls right now, and we’ll probably see tadpoles and little frogs.

-Farther up the road ends, and we get on to rough hill paths and trails to cross over at a pass and then down into another valley.
-A trail down that valley will bring us back to the start point.
+Farther up the road ends, and we get on to rough hill paths and trails to cross over at a pass and then through the hills and down into another valley.